RyanColl/COMP-3330-week5/README.md

 # COMP-3330-week5
 ## Express | Mongoose

 Last week we didn't have any homework sessions, but we did cover NodeJS as a backend language, alongside express.
 This week, we take this knowledge further and build a backend RESTful API.
 This involves following a set of rules prescribed by each method.
 The methods are: PUT, PATCH, POST, GET, and DELETE.
+I am going to take this a step further and create a react app using redux.
+I will display the data from the database, and allow us to directly delete from the database each user.
+We could add edit and add buttons, but we don't need to.

 ## HTTP Methods